-Regulation 373 Early childhood teachers-pre-kindergarten programme or kindergarten programme provided by a school
+Regulation 373 Early childhood teachers - pre-kindergarten programme or kindergarten programme provided by a school

-Regulation 379 Educators required to be early childhood teachers Regulation 394 Resignation of early childhood teacher
+Regulation 379 Educators required to be early childhood teachers

 The organisation of educators across a service is a key factor in supporting all children to have opportunities to engage in meaningful learning and interactions with educators with whom they are familiar and comfortable.
 Carefully planned rosters support educators to be available and responsive to children, and support quality experiences and adequate supervision at all times when children are attending the service.